MyNameIsMeerkat/RetronPy/README.md

 The use case for the IPS tools is if you are wanting to generate IPS files against a phsyical cart in the Retron system and then use IPS patch menu to replace the physical cartridges image with that of a different ROM entirely.

-*If you are unsure, a video explaining how to do IPS ROM patching on the Retron console by twfdisturbed is [here](https://www.youtube.com/watch?v=w5Kbv4i_q60).*
+*If you are unsure, a video explaining how to apply IPS patch files on the Retron console by twfdisturbed is [here](https://www.youtube.com/watch?v=w5Kbv4i_q60).*

 **Disclaimer**